 Happy Valentine’s Day!

 Considering moving in with that special someone?
 Congratulations!
-Discussing and agreeing on the details of your new love merger can make the process a lot easier.
+Discussing and agreeing on the details of your new love merger can make the process easier.

 - Where do you want to live?